JCSDA/crtm/README_JEDI.md

 JEDI Configuration
 ------------------
-Note By default, the "`fix/`" directory is not provided in the CRTM.
-It is obtainable by running the `Get_CRTM_Binary_Data.sh` script, see steps below.
+As of v2.4.1, the "`fix/`" directory is provided by FTP (as of 3/31/22).
+Use the Get_Binary_Files.sh script, included herein.

 **Configuration**
     git clone https://github.com/JCSDA/crtm      (you've probably done this already)
     cd crtm/
     git fetch
     git pull
-    sh Get_CRTM_Binary_Data.sh
+    sh Get_Binary_Files.sh

 **Build Instructions**
 <pre>